krupa147/book-app/README.md

 1. MLA style citation -> citation
 2. Chicago Manual of Style -> chicago_style_citation

-### If you have a large list of these in memory and want to save the entire list to the database, with only one call to the DB server.
+### insert large data
-Addee active record import in seed.rb to insert large data in one query to database
+Added active record import in seed.rb to insert large data in one query to database